Frequently asked questions

 -What types of satellite meetings that can be hosted by the XX IBC?

 2. Societies proposing to hold general meetings with those members who are attending IBC (not just council meetings).
-We can attend these requests, intended to last one to, e.g., hours by offering medium-size rooms at the venue at hours in which there is no IBC activity.
+We can attend these requests, intended to last one, e.g., to three hours by offering medium-size rooms at the venue at hours in which there is no IBC activity.

 -Can the XX IBC host scientific meetings in the venue of whole societies (with participations of its members through presentations and posters) lasting, say, one or two days?